k-czekaj/PORTFOLIO/README.md

 - **Jira** - a suite of agile work management solutions that powers collaboration across all teams from concept to customer
 - **qTest** - a test management tool used for Project Management, Bug Tracking, and Test Management
 - **GitHub** - a code hosting platform for version control and collaboration
+- **GIT** - a distributed version control system that tracks changes in any set of computer files
+- **Postman** - an API platform for building and using APIs.
 - **Slack** - a messaging app for business that connects people to the information they need
 - **Mobizen** - a screen recorder mobile app
 - **Screenpresso** - a screen grab tool with built-in image editor
+- **OWASP ZAP** - an open-source web application security scanner
+- **BrowserStack** - testing platform that provides developers with the ability to test their websites and mobile applications across on-demand browsers, operating systems and real mobile devices

 ## TECH SKILLS